 By discussing your case and the possible timeline for settlement, together you will be able to figure out what rate style is the most achievable and cost effective for your claim.

-As the senior lawyer at Dunlap Injury Law, Timothy Dunlap has over 30 years experience handling some of Alberta’s toughest cases, making him the top choice for those seeking just and fair compensation.
+As the senior lawyer at Dunlap Injury Law, Timothy Dunlap has over 30 years experience handling some of Alberta’s toughest cases, making him the trusted choice for those seeking just and fair compensation.
 Whether you have been injured in a vehicle, motorcycle or pedestrian collision, or have a legitimate personal injury claim, we here at Dunlap Injury Law can offer you the legal advice and support you need.
 We serve all Alberta, including Grande Prairie, Calgary, Fort McMurray and Edmonton.
 You’ll get the compensation you deserve with Calgary’s leading personal injury lawyer Timothy Dunlap and his team.
 Contact Dunlap Injury Law today.